Relatively hyperbolic groups with planar boundaries: Combination Theorems

 \begin{defn}[Regularity] Let $(G,\mathcal{P})$ be relatively hyperbolic.
 An action of $G$ on a tree $T$ is \emph{regular} if each two-ended vertex group $G_v$ is infinite cyclic and stabilizes each edge $e$ adjacent to $v$. \end{defn}

-We will use regularity as follows.
-Assume the boundary $M=\boundary(G,\mathcal{P})$ is connected and has no cut points.
+We use regularity as follows.
+Assume $M=\boundary(G,\mathcal{P})$ is connected with no cut points.
 Let $T$ be the canonical JSJ tree for splittings over two-ended subgroups relative to $\mathcal{P}$.
 Then the action is regular if each two-ended vertex group $L$ of $T$ is infinite cyclic and stabilizes each component of $M \setminus \Lambda L$.

 \begin{prop} Let $G \le \Homeo(S^2)$ be a faithful geometrically finite convergence group whose limit set $M = \Lambda G$ is a Peano continuum with no cut points, and let $T$ be the cut pair tree of $M$.